|

 No person may drink or consume any alcoholic beverage, or possess an alcoholic beverage outdoors, in an open container on UCLA Property, except as an invited guest at an approved Organized/Major Event, Official University Function, or within the boundaries of a permitted restaurant.

-No person under the age of 21 may drink or consume any alcoholic beverage, or possess an alcoholic beverage in an open container on UCLA Property.
+No person under the age of 21 may drink or consume any alcoholic beverage, or possess an alcoholic beverage in an open container, on UCLA Property.

 Consumption of alcoholic beverages at an Official University Function or Organized/Major Event are also subject to the terms of the UCLA Alcohol Policy.
-Add Link

 Possession, consumption, or distribution of alcoholic beverages within or on grounds immediately adjacent to the On Campus Housing Community are subject to the terms of the UCLA On Campus Housing Student Handbook.